Under Construction — this site is actively being built. Check back soon.

 Systems Thinking

-The formula max(0, targetPadding - systemMargins.top) reads system-provided margins (which vary by widget size and device) and adds only the delta needed.
-If Apple ships new widget sizes tomorrow, the padding adapts automatically without a code change.
-This is the correct response to a variable design constraint.
+Instead of hardcoding padding values, the formula reads system-provided margins (which vary by widget size and device) and adds only the delta needed.
+If Apple ships new widget sizes, the padding adapts automatically without a code change.
+This is the correct response to a variable design constraint: encode the principle, not the current values.
+The design doesn't need a maintainer every time hardware changes.

 Process